redbadger/crux/docs/src/part-4/runtime.md

 arrives, the channel wakes the future's waker, which schedules the task on the executor to continue.

-In the next chapter, we will look at how this process changes when Crux is used via an FFI interface where requests and responses need to be serialised in order to pass across the language boundary.
+In the [next chapter](./typegen.md) we look at how Crux generates the foreign types so that requests and responses can be serialised in order to pass across the language boundary via the FFI interface.